Q:How can I enhance my utility’s large commercial and industrial (C&I) application process to give customers a great experience?

-The 2017 E Source Large Business Gap and Priority Benchmark outlines recommended communication methods for large business customers.
+Data from the 2017 E Source Large Business Customer Satisfaction Study outlines recommended communication methods for large business customers.
 The majority of these customers prefer email for regularly communicating with their assigned account representatives, especially for learning about utility services and programs.
 However, phone is the preferred method of contact for outage communications (Figure 1).

 In addition to proactive engagement led by KAMs to ensure customer success, many utilities also make resources readily available to their customers through self-serve portals on their website.
 Although this method can’t replace the value of in-person assistance offered to large C&I customers, it’s a helpful starting point for business customers.
 Online resources for new service make a good first impression and could set the tone for successful relationships with large accounts with follow-up from KAMs.

 It’s imperative to have new-construction and new-service resources available online for customers who want to start researching and planning independently.

 New-service customers will often begin their research on a utility website before contacting an account manager.
 It’s imperative to have new-construction and new-service resources available online for customers who want to start researching and planning independently.
 As a customer takes the initiative and begins their new-service registration online, a KAM should proactively follow up with them to offer assistance throughout the process and become involved at the earliest point the customer is comfortable with.